Frances Wessells: Exhibitions

 Wessells was a member of Artspace in Richmond, Virginia and an exhibitor at art6.
 She showed glass works in ThinkSmall3 sponsored by Artspace and art6.
 In 2001, she exhibited stone and clay sculpture at Artspace.
 In 2005, she participated in Fluxus/Redux at art6.
 She was a model for a Susan Singer show of female nudes Not Barbie: A Celebration of Real Women, which represented stories of "birth, aging, pregnancy, middle age, scars, body modifications, and many other topics."

-Personal life
+Personal life and death

 Wessells was married for 44 years to John Howard Wessells Jr., a speechwriter and friend to a succession of Virginia governors.
 The couple met in Colorado, when both were singing in a church choir.
 They had three sons before John Wessells' death in 1988.
-She remarried, to John Bailey, a dancer, painter, and choreographer, who had been one of her students; they moved to Crozier, Virginia.
+She remarried to John Bailey, a dancer, painter, and choreographer, who had been one of her students; they moved to Crozier, Virginia.
 He died in 2019.

-Wessells turned 100 on August 18, 2019.
+Wessells turned 100 on August 18, 2019, and died on December 31, 2024, at the age of 105.